-Sigmar Polke: Alchemy and Arabesque presents Sigmar Polke's work through the lens of his engagement with unusual materials, techniques, and compositions, highlighting the experimental and inquisitive approach that characterizes his practice.
+Sigmar Polke: Alchemy and Arabesque presented Sigmar Polke's work through the lens of his engagement with unusual materials, techniques, and compositions, highlighting the experimental and inquisitive approach that characterizes his practice.

-The exhibition is accompanied by a publication featuring texts by Helmut Friedel and Barbara Vinken and an interview with the artist by Bice Curiger.
+The exhibition was accompanied by a publication featuring texts by Helmut Friedel and Barbara Vinken and an interview with the artist by Bice Curiger.

 Published by Schirmer | Mosel

 A major solo exhibition of Sigmar Polke's work was on view at Palazzo Grassi, Venice in 2016.
 The show presented 90 works from five decades of the artist's career.

 The accompanying trilingual catalogue (Italian, English, French) was published by Marsilio Editori.
 It features texts by Elena Geuna and Guy Tosatto and reproduces over 85 works, including photographs and sculptures, along with numerous paintings.

 (New York & London) David Zwirner is pleased to announce the gallery's exclusive worldwide representation of The Estate of Sigmar Polke.